Edemialem21/alx-system_engineering-devops/0x02-shell_redirections/README.md

   # Tasks:

-    + 0-hello_world -  a script that prints “Hello, World”, followed by a new line to the standard outp
+    + 0-hello_world -  a script that prints “Hello, World”, followed by a new line to the standard outputs